 APNA recognizes the devastating effects of smoking, especially among the clients served by nurses employed in mental health settings.
-SAMHSA reports that, compared with the general population, people with mental or substance use disorders are more likely to smoke, buy cigarettes, and get sick or die of tobacco-related causes.Through these expert-vetted resources and education, we seek to empower psychiatric-mental health nurses to increase their individual provider knowledge and skills, educate students and fellow practitioners, and implement change in employing institutions.
+SAMHSA reports that, compared with the general population, people with mental or substance use disorders are more likely to smoke, buy cigarettes, and get sick or die of tobacco-related causes.Through these expert-vetted resources and education, psychiatric-mental health nurses are empowered to increase their individual provider knowledge and skills, educate students and fellow practitioners, and implement change in employing institutions.

 APNA Nursing Competencies for Treating Tobacco Use Disorders

 TUD competencies that are consistent with the nursing scope of practice.

 Get demographic and other tobacco use information from the Centers for Disease Control and U.S. Department of Health & Human Services.

 Find general resources related tobacco use, smoking cessation, treatment, and more.

 Learn current guidelines for assessment and treatment of tobacco dependence.